- Where Memories Are Made

 Yes, & definitely do.
 (Keep reading to find out why)

 You really should.
-People forget that builders have salespeople that represent what is best for the builder.
+People forget that builders have salespeople that represent what is best for the bulder.
 Buyers need a Realtor who is representing what is best for them as a buyer!

 Nothing, the builder is paying your Realtor's commission.
 Even better yet, the commission is usually based upon the base price of the home, so your Realtor doesn't earn more if you spend more in upgrades.
 This helps you to know your Realtor is working with your best interest in mind.

-It typically cost more to build new than to buy an existing home.
+It typically costs more to build new than to buy an existing home.
 Not only do you have the base price of the model you are building, but you also have lot premiums and upgrade costs.
-Additionally, once you move in, you have other costs to consider such as window treatments, landscape design and deck or patio costs… just to name a few.
+Additionally, once you move in, you have other costs to consider such as window treatments, landscape design and deck or patio costs...just to name a few.
 Your Realtor can help make sure you stay within budget when considering a new home purchase.

 Every build and builder is different, but 6-12 months is typical.